adhorn/aws-fis-templates-cdk/README.md

 - Including:
     - Stopping and restarting (after duration) all EC2 instances in a VPC, an AZ, and with particular tags.
     - Injecting CPU stress on random EC2 instances in a VPC
-    - Injecting latency on random EC2 instances all EC2 instances in a VPC, an AZ, and with particular tags.
+    - Injecting latency on requets to particular domain (e.g. www.amazon.com) to all EC2 instances in a VPC, an AZ, and with particular tags.

 ### [EC2 Control Plane faults](https://github.com/adhorn/aws-fis-templates-cdk/tree/main/lib/fis-experiments/ec2-control-plane-faults)
 - Including:
-    - Injecting EC2 API Internal Error on the target IAM role
+    - Injecting EC2 API Internal Error on a target IAM role
-    - Injecting EC2 API Throttle Error on the target IAM role
+    - Injecting EC2 API Throttle Error on a target IAM role
-    - Injecting EC2 API Unavailable Error on the target IAM role
+    - Injecting EC2 API Unavailable Error on a target IAM role

 ### [Auto Scaling Group faults](https://github.com/adhorn/aws-fis-templates-cdk/tree/main/lib/fis-experiments/asg-faults)
 - Including:
-    - Stopping and restarting (after duration) all EC2 instances of a random AZ in a particular auto scaling group.
+    - Terminate all EC2 instances of a random AZ in a particular auto scaling group.
     - Injecting CPU stress on All EC2 instances of a particular auto scaling group.

 ### [Network Access Control List faults](https://github.com/adhorn/aws-fis-templates-cdk/tree/main/lib/fis-experiments/nacl-faults)